henryaj/buildgrid/docs/source/using_bazel.rst

 .. code-block:: sh

-   bgd bot --remote=http://localhost:50051 --parent=main temp-directory
+   bgd bot --remote=http://localhost:50051 --parent=main host-tools

 The ``--remote`` option is used to specify the server location (running on the same machine here, and listening to port 50051).
 The ``--parent`` option is used to specify the server instance you expect the bot to be attached to.
-Refer to the :ref:`CLI reference section <invoking-bgd-bot-temp-directory>` for command line interface details.
+Refer to the :ref:`CLI reference section <invoking-bgd-bot-host-tools>` for command line interface details.

 The BuildGrid server is now ready to accept jobs and execute them.
 Bazel needs